oxsecurity/megalinter/docs/descriptors/repository_semgrep.md

        --beta-testing-secrets-enabled
            Enable support for secret validation.
-Requires Semgrep Secrets, contact support@semgrep.com for more informationon this.
+Requires Semgrep Secrets, contact support@semgrep.com for more information on this.

        -d, --dump-command-for-core
            <internal, do not use>